creditkarma/thrift-server/packages/thrift-client/README.md

 * Use the `createTcpClient` factory function.
 * Manually create your own `TcpConnection` object

+*Note: Our TcpConnection object uses an underlying connection pool instead of all client requests reusing the same connection.
+This pool is configrable.
+We use [GenericPool](https://github.com/coopernurse/node-pool) for managing our connection pool.
+Pool options are passed directly through to GenericPool.*

 #### `createTcpClient`

 Using the `createTcpClient` function you pass in two arguments, the first is your Thrift service client class and the second is a map of options to configure the underlying TCP connection.